gchq/stroom-docs/content/en/docs/glossary.md

 ## Transport Layer Security (TLS)

 TLS is the evolution of Secure Sockets Layer (SSL) and refers to the encryption of traffic between client and server.
-TLS is typically used in Stroom for communications between Stroom-Proxy and Stroom, between Stroom nodes and when communicating with external systems (e.g. an ElasticSearch cluster of a HttpPostFilter destination).
+TLS is typically used in Stroom for communications between Stroom-Proxy and Stroom, between Stroom nodes and when communicating with external systems (e.g. an Elasticsearch cluster of a HttpPostFilter destination).

 ## Tracker